-There are several different options when it comes to walk-in baths, mobility baths and baths with a door, but they all work in a very similar way.
+There are several different options when it comes to walk-in baths, easy access baths and baths with a door, but they all work in a very similar way.
 Essentially, the user enters the bath tub whilst it’s empty, stepping over a low step to get in.
 You then close the watertight door behind you and fill it with water.
 When finished bathing, you wait for the bath to finish draining before opening the door and safely stepping out.

 As mentioned, there are several different types of walk-in bath, mobility baths and bath with door options.
 Although some have a lower entry threshold, they do all have a step-up entry requirement, and all require the user to enter the bath, fill it up, drain it and then get out.

 Once people understand you have to be in a walk-in bath before it’s full of water, typically the next question asked is “how long will it take for a walk-in bath to fill up?”
 Depending on the type of water system in your house, a standard sized walk-in bath will take on average between ten and fifteen minutes to fill up.

-Because most walk in baths, whether full length or tub type (something we will go into detail later) hold on average the same amount of water as a standard bath (25 gallons), how long it’ll take to fill up depends on your water system and its delivery, which is typically split into three systems:
+Because most walk-in easy access baths, whether full length or tub type (something we will go into detail later) hold on average the same amount of water as a standard bath (25 gallons), how long it’ll take to fill up depends on your water system and its delivery, which is typically split into three systems:

 All three options deliver water at different speeds and flow rates which will inevitably dictate the length of time a walk-in bath will take to fill up.